 All travel costs between Niagara Catholic work sites are eligible for reimbursement when an employee is scheduled for two assignments on the same day.

 All distances claimed for reimbursement will be determined by the shortest route.
-A schedule of predetermined distances between school sites will be provided.
-For distance travelled outside of the Region of Niagara a copy of the most effective and efficient route travelled as provided by MapQuest will be provided.
+A schedule of predetermined distances between Board sites will be provided.
+For distance travelled outside of Board sites a copy of the most effective and efficient route travelled as provided by Google Maps will be provided as backup for the distance claimed.

 During weekends, with the approval of their Supervisor, eligible employees will be reimbursed for the distance actually travelled on Board business, unless the individual is paid overtime.